davide-marino00/PBI_DOCS/refac.md

 			    )
 			)
 ```
-- **DAX Explanation (Generated):** This DAX expression is designed to calculate the cumulative cost up to a selected month in a reporting visual.
+- **DAX Explanation (Generated):** This DAX code snippet is designed to calculate the cumulative cost up to a selected month in a reporting visual.
 Here’s a breakdown of what it does in simple business terms:

-1. **Identify the Selected Month**: The expression starts by determining which month is currently selected in the visual.
-It uses the `MAX` function on the `MonthNumberOfYear` from the `DimDate` table to find the highest month number that has been selected.
-This means if you are looking at data for March, the `SelectedMonth` would be 3.
+1. **Identify the Selected Month**: The code starts by determining which month is currently selected in the visual.
+It uses the `MAX` function to find the highest month number from the 'DimDate' table, which represents the month currently being viewed or filtered.

-2. **Calculate Cumulative Cost**: The main goal of this measure is to calculate the total cost incurred from the beginning of the year up to and including the selected month.
+2. **Calculate Cumulative Cost**: The main purpose of this measure is to calculate the total cost incurred up to and including the selected month.

-3. **Using CALCULATE**: The `CALCULATE` function is used to modify the context in which the data is evaluated.
-It sums up the `CostAmount` from the `vw_Timesheet` table.
+3. **Summing Costs**: The `SUM` function is used to add up the values in the `CostAmount` column from the `vw_Timesheet` table.
+This represents the total costs recorded.

-4. **Filtering the Data**: The `FILTER` function is applied to the `ALLSELECTED('DimDate')`, which means it considers all the dates that are currently selected in the report, ignoring any other filters that might be applied to the date dimension.
-It then filters this selection to include only those months where the `MonthNumberOfYear` is less than or equal to the `SelectedMonth`.
+4. **Filtering the Data**: The `FILTER` function is applied to ensure that only the months that are less than or equal to the selected month are included in the calculation.
+The `ALLSELECTED` function is used to consider any filters that might be applied to the 'DimDate' table, allowing for a dynamic response to user selections.

-5. **Final Result**: As a result, the measure returns the total cost for all months from January up to the month that is currently selected in the visual.
-For example, if March is selected, it will sum the costs for January, February, and March.
+5. **Final Result**: The result of this measure is the total cost accumulated from the beginning of the year up to the selected month.
+This allows users to see how costs have built up over time, providing valuable insights for budgeting and financial analysis.

-In summary, this DAX measure provides a running total of costs for the selected month, allowing users to see how costs accumulate over time up to that point in the year.
+In summary, this DAX measure helps businesses track and visualize their cumulative costs over time, making it easier to understand spending patterns and manage budgets effectively.

 **`MSR_Cumulative Sales`**